Translated by Sandy Lau

 Written by MATCHA

-Tons of fireworks displays are held throughout Japan once it’s summer.
-This time, we’ll introduce seven firework displays that will be held in the Tokyo area in the summer of 2019.
+Many fireworks displays are held throughout Japan in the summer.
+This time, we’ll introduce seven firework displays that will be held in the Tokyo area and which ones have been postponed or canceled in 2020.
 Please enjoy fireworks in Japan while sightseeing in Tokyo!

 Firework Displays – A Vital Part To Enjoying Summer